The realization problem for non-integer Seifert fibered surgeries: Analysis for the case

 Finally, consider the case that $v$ is a vertex $v$ with $v\cdot f_i=0$ for all $i$.
 Since $\nu_1$ is a vertex, we have

 This shows that $v$ is in the form described by (a) or (b), as required. \end{proof}

 Given a vertex $v\ne \nu_1, \mu_1, \dots, \mu_m$, we refer to it as being of type (a), (b) or (c) if it satisfies conditions (a), (b) or (c) from Lemma~\ref{lem:v_endtype}, respectively.

-As we are assuming that the central vertex is of norm two, we see that $\nu_1$ is not the central vertex of $\Gamma$.
-By Remark~\ref{rem:mu_i_useful_cases}, there is a vertex $\mu_1$ unless $p/q$ takes the form $\frac{p}{q}=n-\frac{q-1}{q}$.
-Since $\mu_1$, if it exists, is adjacent to $\nu_1$, we see that the there can be at most one type~(b) vertex.
-Consequently we have the following trichotomy for our vertex set.
-The vertex set takes one of the following forms: \begin{enumerate}[I.] \item There are no type~(c) vertices and $\nu_1$ is adjacent to single vertex of type~(b), \item $\frac{p}{q}=n-\frac{q-1}{q}$ and $\nu_1$ is adjacent to two vertices of type~(b), \item or $\frac{p}{q}=n-\frac{1}{q}$ and there is a unique vertex of type~(c) and at most one vertex of type~(b). \end{enumerate} The local structure of these three types is shown in Figure~\ref{fig:3_types}.
+This allows us to show that the vertex set satisfies the following trichotomy.

+\begin{lemma} The vertex set takes one and only one of the following forms: \begin{enumerate}[I.] \item There are no type~(c) vertices and $\nu_1$ is adjacent to a single vertex of type~(b), \item $\frac{p}{q}=n-\frac{q-1}{q}$ and $\nu_1$ is adjacent to two vertices of type~(b), \item or $\frac{p}{q}=n-\frac{1}{q}$ and there is a unique vertex of type~(c) and at most one vertex of type~(b). \end{enumerate} \end{lemma} \begin{proof} As we are assuming that the central vertex is of norm two and $\norm{\nu_1}>2$, we see that $\nu_1$ is not the central vertex of $\Gamma$.
+Thus $\nu_1$ pairs with at most two vertices in the graph.
+Since a vertex of type~(b) is always adjacent to $\nu_1$, this shows there are at most two vertices of type~(b).

+Suppose that the vertex set contains two vertices of type~(b).
+We will show that the vertex set takes the Type~II form.
+Since both vertices of type~(b) pair with $\nu_1$, the vertex $\mu_1$ cannot exist and hence $p/q$ takes the form $\frac{p}{q}=n-\frac{q-1}{q}$ by Remark~\ref{rem:mu_i_useful_cases}.
+If the vertex set further contains a vertex of type~(c), since such a vertex would be a third vertex adjacent to $\nu_1$.
+Thus the vertex set takes the Type~II form.

+Now suppose that the vertex set contains a vertex of type~(c).
+We will show that the vertex set takes the Type~III form.
+By the argument in the previous paragraph, the vertex set contains at most one vertex of type~(b).
+By Lemma~\ref{lem:v_endtype} the existence of a vertex of type~(c), shows that $p/q$ takes the form $\frac{p}{q}=n-\frac{1}{q}$.
+This puts the vertex in the form Type~III.

+Finally suppose that the vertex set contains no vertex of type~(c) and at most one vertex of type~(b).
+Note that if there is no vertex of type~(b) then the graph $\Gamma$ would have a connected component consisting of the linear chain $\nu_1, \mu_1, \dots, \mu_m$, which is incompatible with our assumptions on $\Gamma$.
+Thus the vertex set contains a unique vertex of type~(b) and is hence of the form given by Type~I, as required. \end{proof}

+The local structure of each these three types is shown in Figure~\ref{fig:3_types}.
 It turns out that a Type~I vertex set corresponds to surgery on a torus knot.
-Type~II and Type~III vertex sets correspond to surgery on a cable of a torus knot.
+Type~II and Type~III vertex sets both correspond to surgery on a cable of a torus knot.